 - To avoid polluting substances whenever possible, we take care to protect the environment in production, packaging and transportation of products.

 - Urbane Living work with manufacturers who use natural and sustainable materials and who adhere to socially responsible business practices.
 When matching products with manufacturers we evaluate factors such as durability, affordability, and environmental benefits.

-The Trademark of the Forest Stewardship Council (FSC) and Programme for the Endorsement of Forest Certification schemes (PEFC) indicates that the wood used to make the product comes from a forest which is well managed according to strict environmental, social and economic standards.
-The forest of origin has been independently inspected and evaluated according to the principles and criteria for forest management agreed and approved by the Forest Stewardship Council or Programme for the Endorsement of Forest Certification schemes.
-FSC and PEFC are international, non-profit association whose membership comprises environmental and social groups and progressive forestry and wood retail companies working in partnership to improve forest management worldwide.
-Learn more about FSC and PEFC.
+The Trademark of the Forest Stewardship Council (FSC) indicates that the wood used to make the product comes from a forest which is well managed according to strict environmental, social and economic standards.
+The forest of origin has been independently inspected and evaluated according to the principles and criteria for forest management agreed and approved by the Forest Stewardship Council .
+FSC is an international, non-profit association whose membership comprises environmental and social groups and progressive forestry and wood retail companies working in partnership to improve forest management worldwide.
+Learn more about FSC.